 Thinking about investing in BIM but not sure which pain points it solves?
 Whether to go for Revit or Archicad?
 Or what you need to bring to the table in the BIM content development process?
 Let's get it all sorted out with Marta Gutiérrez, Architect and BIM Consultant.

 How FAKRO turned needs into products specified

 The construction industry is changing.
-New technologies, new needs and new market demands present new challenges for manufacturers.
-But how can the trio of BIM, BIM objects and BIMobject help manufacturers get up to speed and seal more deals?
-Get the insights from Elżbieta Solewska, Marketing and Cooperation Specialist at FAKRO.
+New technologies, needs, and market demands present new challenges for manufacturers.
+But how can the trio of BIM, BIM objects, and BIMobject help manufacturers get up to speed and seal more deals?
+Get insights from Elżbieta Solewska, Marketing and Cooperation Specialist at FAKRO.

 Going BIM to keep up with trends and demands

-FAKRO attributes a lot of their success to their forward-thinking focus and innovative company spirit.
-So when companies, architects and even governments started to crave BIM, FAKRO didn't want to get left behind.
+FAKRO attributes much of its success to its forward-thinking focus and innovative company spirit.
+So when companies, architects, and even governments started to crave BIM, FAKRO didn't want to get left behind.
 Instead, the window manufacturer became a part of the digital revolution by getting on bimobject.com.
-Elżbieta Solewska, Marketing and Cooperation Specialist explains:
+Elżbieta Solewska, Marketing and Cooperation Specialist, explains: